mianabdulmoez/UAF_Workshop/README.md

 # UAF_Workshop
-It is workshop on Python for Datascience
+This was a Hackathon on Python for Datascience.

-\jr;;dlfp